YESAndy/12740-group-project/index.md

 ## Progress report

-### Current Progress
+### Progress step by step
 Currently, we have basically two main tasks to solve:
-- To distinguish different scenarios: natural light, mixed(natrual and artificial lights), artificial light
+1. To distinguish different scenarios: natural light, mixed(natrual and artificial lights), artificial light
-- To measure the comfortable light zone for the group members.
+2. To measure the comfortable light zone for the group members.
 We have read several websites about how to implement and how to write the code to detect the lightness using photoresistor sensors and control the LEDs.

 In order to accomplish these goals, we designed the experiments in the following.